The Magic and the Ash

 Whatever That Violin Sang

 And define the end result.
 Precisely because I took so long to finish this record, "Vanguard" and "Tornadoes" joined the fold in time, and "October Snow" got its act together.
-Though I have specific feelings about every song, I now can't imagine this album without those songs.

-Having Sarah Riskind on board helped too.
+Having Sarah on board helped too.
 Not only did she bring an obvious cascade of musical impacts across the album, having someone so close to the project helped usurp some of those shaky feelings mentioned above, or at least bully them a bit.
 Maybe no one does care, but she cared.
 That's one more than usual during this part of the process.
 I think the short version of that is that she brought a level of accountability that I usually have to find for myself.
+I might like "The Magic and the Ash" for a title a bit more than the one I ultimately went with, but it sounds so, I don't know, precious?
+Lame?
+What I like about it is that the creative process does very often feel destructive to yourself, but yet manifests something out of that destruction.